kubedb/cli/docs/tutorials/cli.md

 - Learn how to use KubeDB to run a PostgreSQL database [here](/docs/tutorials/postgres.md).
 - Learn how to use KubeDB to run an Elasticsearch database [here](/docs/tutorials/elasticsearch.md).
 - Wondering what features are coming next?
 Please visit [here](/ROADMAP.md).
-- Want to hack on Stash?
+- Want to hack on KubeDB?
 Check our [contribution guidelines](/CONTRIBUTING.md).